tobi-cat/transcriptwork/_videos/J1Qhuu9iJ-s.md

 <compare>
 <james {% include timecode %}>

-Next we have *The Imitation Game* which I'm putting into Honestly, Homophobic because we have a person a real life person in Alan Turing who was gay and the movie basically ignores it until the last five minutes and they're like oh and he was chemically castrated by the government has had they focused on his achievements which were amazing achievements in scientific fields and basically won world war ii for the Allies but the movie doesn't really deal with the fact that he won World War II for the Allies for England and then England punished him by chemically castrating him and putting him in a state where he killed himself it very much glosses over it in the end I would have put it into Flop because of that but the writer of the screenplay very vehemently said I this is not a gay movie girl you wrote a movie about a gay man and you are saying it's not a gay movie I am sorry you have mistaken your screenplay for something that it is not and so because of that it goes into Honestly, Homophobic
+Next we have *The Imitation Game* which I'm putting into Honestly, Homophobic because... we have a person, a real life person in Alan Turing, who was gay and the movie basically ignores it until the last five minutes, and then they're like, "oh, and he was chemically castrated by the government, how sad."
+They focused on his achievements, which were... amazing achievements in scientific fields and basically won World War II for the Allies, but the movie doesn't really deal with the fact that he won World War II... for the Allies for England and then England punished him by chemically castrating him and putting him in a state where he killed himself.
+It very much glosses over it in the end.
+I would have put it into Flop because of that, but the writer of the screenplay very *vehemently* said, I-- this is not a gay movie.<sup cn></sup> *Girl, you wrote a movie about a gay man and you are saying it's not a gay movie, I am sorry you have mistaken your screenplay for something that it is not.* And so because of that it goes into Honestly, Homophobic.

 </james>
 <comment>

 What?
 Wasn't all the stuff that James said they "glossed over" actually in the film?
-You can criticize the film for not showing gay emotional intimacy, but they did very much show Turing coming out to his fiance, and the police questioning Chomsky about his sexuality, and Chomsky helping the Allies and then what the English government did to him after.
+You can criticize the film for not showing gay emotional intimacy if you want, but they did very much show Turing coming out to his fiance, and the police questioning Turing about his sexuality, and how poorly the English government treated him.
+I don't know, I feel like it was a more signifcant part of the film than James implies, even if it was downplayed or not historically accurate.

+Also, I could not find any statement by the screenwriter - or anyone involved, for that matter, claiming that it was "not a gay movie."
+And, you know, someone can write a movie with a gay (or bisexual, or trans, etc.) protagonist without it being "a gay movie" - shouldn't we be normalizing depictions of gay people where their sexuality, while significant, is not the main focus of the movie?
+Straight heros get to have that all the time.

 </comment>
 </compare>